English

 The Buddy3D camera features high-quality optics and IR illumination, allowing you to monitor your printer even in complete darkness.

-The camera can be powered by a USB-C connection.
+A USB-C connection can power the camera.
 The device supports the MicroSD memory card format.
-Before inserting, the card must be formatted (supported formats: FAT32, exFAT) and inserted into the camera when the camera is turned off.
+The card must be formatted (supported formats: FAT32, exFAT) before being inserted into the camera when it is turned off.

-See below for instructions on how to install the Buddy3D camera.
-Note that the printer has to be powered on for the procedure.
+Below are instructions on how to install the Buddy3D camera.
+Note that the printer must be powered on for the procedure.

 How to install